-To get started with a Zap template—what we call our pre-made workflows—just click on the Use this Zap button, and we'll guide you through customizing it.
-It only takes a few minutes.
+To get started with a Zap template—what we call our pre-made workflows—just click on the button.
+It only takes a few minutes to set up.
 You can read more about setting up Zaps here.

 SMS is also an option.

 You could send these leads to any messaging service supported by Zapier.
-Set this up once and you'll be able to react to new leads faster than ever before.
+Set this up once, and you'll be able to react to new leads faster than ever before.

 Message your leads or customers